Kinangop, Kenya · Founded on a Promise · Est. 2026

 Aviation Engineering & Data Analytics · FAA Licensed · Microsoft Certified

-A licensed aircraft maintenance engineer and a Microsoft-certified data analyst — the rare combination RIST's graduates will be trained to become.
-Samuel personally mentored James toward the data analytics credential.
-James opened the door to FedEx.
+A licensed aircraft maintenance engineer and a Microsoft-certified data analyst — the rare combination RIST graduates will be trained to become.
+He opened the door to FedEx.
 Now he helps build the school that passes those doors on.

 Aviation & IT